- Paid Employee and Family Medical Leave policy (PDF)

 Paid Employee and Family Medical Leave

-Effective July 1, 2018, the Paid Employee and Family Medical Leave policy (PDF) coordinates with the federally mandated Family and Medical Leave Act (FMLA) to provide eligible employees with up to twelve (12) weeks of paid leave, without requiring the employee to expend either their personal sick or vacation leave.
+Effective July 1, 2018, the Paid Employee and Family Medical Leave policy (link above) coordinates with the federally mandated Family and Medical Leave Act (FMLA) to provide eligible employees with up to twelve (12) weeks of paid leave, without requiring the employee to expend either their personal sick or vacation leave.

 This leave is intended to cover absences for an employee’s serious health condition, child birth, placement for foster care or adoption or to care for the employee’s spouse, child or parent who has a serious health condition.